+The fairly new clothes washer in Fort Madison had very little hot water, just a trickle.
 The hot water heater had been replaced a month ago and that set dormant pipe rust into motion.
 I already replaced the kitchen faucet.

 After removing the offending part I find indeed the washer solenoid valve was clogged with rust, checking the solenoid shows the valve to be jammed with mini-rust particles.